Who is Mark Wright? Strictly Come Dancing Christmas Special 2019 contestant

 Twitter: @MarkWright_

-Famous for: starring in The Only Way is Essex and being runner-up in the eleventh series of I’m a Celebrity…Get Me Out of Here
+Famous for: Starring in The Only Way is Essex and being runner-up in the eleventh series of I’m a Celebrity…Get Me Out of Here – as well as now presenting in his own right.

 Mark first became famous on the first series of The Only Way is Essex when it launched in 2010 and has dabbled in television presenting on Take Me Out spin-off programme The Gossip on ITV2.
 In 2011 he was a favourite on I’m a Celebrity, Get Me Out of Here, finishing second to musician Dougie Poynter.